 ALEKS is a mathematics placement option available to UNT students for placement into mathematics courses.
 ALEKS will be most useful to new UNT students in degree programs in Mathematics, Science, Engineering, Economics (BS), and students who plan to take science/engineering calculus (Math 1710).
 If you are a continuing UNT student who has already taken a mathematics course at UNT, you will usually want to enroll in a mathematics course in consultation with your advisor based on how you did in your previous mathematics course.
-If you choose the ALEKS placement option, you will take the ALEKS placement over the internet at home (or any other location convenient to you, such as UNT's general access computer labs).
+If you choose the ALEKS placement option, you will take the ALEKS placement over the internet at home (or any other location convenient to you).
+A webcam is required for ALEKS, so you must have access to a computer with a webcam in order to make use of ALEKS online placement.
+If you have your own "plug-and-play" USB webcam (a webcam that will work without the installation of any special drivers), then ALEKS online placement can be taken in some UNT student computer labs; you must choose a computer lab that has "Respondus Lockdown Browser" installed on the computers in the lab.
 After signing in to ALEKS, ALEKS will give you an initial assessment and tell you what skills you have mastered and what skills you need to work on.
 It will then allow you to work over a six week period to review your mathematics skills and possibly improve your placement level.
-In order to participate in ALEKS online placement, you must first purchase an access code for a cost of about $40; the exact price is subject to change and not determined by UNT.
+In order to participate in ALEKS online placement, you must first purchase an ALEKS access code and access to Respondus Monitor for a cost of about $40; the exact price is subject to change and not determined by UNT.
 UNT also offers free mathematics placement, but unlike ALEKS, the free mathematics placement does not help you identify your strengths and weaknesses, nor does it help you improve your placement level.
 Although $40 might seem like a high fee, if you take full advantage of the six weeks of instruction that is included in the fee and succeed in increasing your mathematics placement, the tuition and fees you will save by not having to enroll in a lower-level mathematics course make the ALEKS fee a good investment.
 However, ALEKS online placement is likely to only be worth the investment if you are willing to put in the time and effort needed to improve your mathematics preparation over the six-week instruction period included in the price.
 If you do not have the time or are not willing to put-in significant effort, you are probably better off just taking the free math placement exam included with your new student orientation.

 Note: ALEKS online placement cannot be used to become TSI complete in math.
 If you are not yet TSI complete in math, you should consult with the learning center before attempting ALEKS online placement.